 Not to shoot the small stuff down, but to listen, act and encourage focus on the big picture.

-5 minutes spent now explaining why that font was chosen, or offering to change it, could be an hour (or a week) saved of future productive time spent on
+5 minutes spent now explaining why that font was chosen, or offering to change it, could be an hour (or a week) saved of future productive time spent on things that matter.

 Life would be incredible boring if we knew what was going to happen next.

 Failure is totally acceptable if you know why and how to avoid it next time.
 Actually, most of the things we try in business or life are not guaranteed.

 Anxiety over the end result is worthless if you have answers for: